Uncategorized

 We had so much fun, we did several special shows at Good Morning Texas, WFAA, coaching the Bunny softball team.
 Those days playing semi-pro ball really paid off.
 Once they found that out, I would get the call anytime baseball was involved.

 And there was the dance floor itself.
-I had broken my ankle playing basketball with Harvey Martin, Drew Pearson, Too Tall Jones and some other guys at a church.
+I had broken my ankle playing basketball with Dallas Cowboy’s Harvey Martin, Drew Pearson, Too Tall Jones and some other guys at a church.
 But I had to dance so I got a walking cast, added a heel onto it and did my shows in it.
 I broke two casts dancing.
 The shows didn’t stop.
 As a matter of fact I fell off the edge of the dance floor one time.
 I was doing a spin and ended up cracking the glass on the edge of the floor!
 The cast fell off, but I got right up and finished the routine.

 One of the most embarrassing moments in my career happened there.
 I had gone back to change in the dressing room and it included white satin pants – we all dressed in the same costumes.
 I think it was Rick and Judith that were with us.
-Kathy and I came off the floor, Rick and Judith came in in their white satin.
+Cathy and I came off the floor, Rick and Judith came in in their white satin.
 We were changing “Night Fever” where the Bunnies danced with us.
 So there were a bunch of Bunnies back in the dressing room.

 And then I broke my zipper.
 Dang… the Bunnies are ‘down there’, pinning me up so I can do this routine.
 We were flying, we had maybe 60 seconds, so we all shot out of there.
 And then I notice all these folks in the audience looking ‘downwards’ – I’m thinking the worse.
 Once I got a look down there were all the blood spots all over these white satin pants, two distinct lines of red up and down the front where the pins caught me.
 Definitely my most embarrassing moment!